WuerthPhoenix/tornado/src/tornado/snmptrapd_collector/doc/README.md

 The structure of the generated Event is not configurable.

 # Testing

-To test the collector, verify that snmptrapd is installed on the machine and follow collector configuration instructions reported above.
+To test the collector, verify that snmptrapd is installed on the machine and follow the collector configuration instructions above.

 As a prerequisite, the Tornado Engine should be up and running on the same machine ([See the dedicated Tornado engine documentation](../../engine/doc/README.md)).

-In addition, to send fake snmptrapd messages, the _snmptrap_ tool is required.
+In addition the _snmptrap_ tool is required to send fake snmptrapd messages.

 On Ubuntu, both the _snmptrap_ tool and the _snmptrapd_ daemon can be installed with:
 ```bash